Top updates: Third round of talks between farmers’ groups and Centre today

 Farmers’ groups, led by the Samyukta Kisan Morcha (Non-Political) and the Kisan Mazdoor Morcha, will hold the third round of negotiations with Union ministers on Thursday to press the Centre to accept their demands.

-This comes as the protestors are camping at the Punjab-Haryana border at Shambhu.
+This comes as the farmers are protesting at the Punjab-Haryana border at Shambhu.

 A look at the top developments from the farmers’ protest: